plai-group/bibliography/README.md

 * Add _presentation for Presentations
 * Add _poster for posters

-Remember Github maximum repository siz is 100 GB and maximum file size is 100 MB.
+Remember Github maximum repository size is 100 GB and maximum file size is 100 MB.